 Coneys has worked primarily in computer graphics and photography, with some forays into printmaking and painting.
 During her time at Huntington High School, Coneys won five Best in Show awards at the Long Island Media Arts show and one of the twelve Astoria Federal Savings Calendar awards, among other honors.
 She intends to double major in Fine Arts and Art History.

-Kelly Baltazar (Class of '15) is a trained Chinese brush painter with experience in both the curatorial and business sides of the art world, thanks to a series of internships at the Metropolitan Museum of Art, China Institute and the Chinese Porcelain Company.
-See one of Baltazar's paintings below (right) or by viewing this pdf.
+Kelly Wang (Class of '14) is a trained Chinese brush painter with experience in both the curatorial and business sides of the art world, thanks to a series of internships at the Metropolitan Museum of Art, China Institute and the Chinese Porcelain Company.
+See one of Wang's paintings below (right) or by viewing this pdf.

 Clubs and groups